 - Navigate to Policy | Rules and Policies | Security policy tab and click on Bottom at the bottom of the screen.
 This adds the new Policy at the bottom of the list.
 You might need to adjust its priority based on other rules you have.

-- Mention a relevant name and in the Source/Destination tab, you can select many fields like source/destination zones, address, services and also user, geo-location settings.
+- Assign a relevant name and in the Source/Destination tab, you can select many fields like source/destination zones, address, services, users and geo-location settings.

-- Under App/URL/Custom Match, use the radio button for 'Match Operation' as OR.
+- Under App/URL/Custom Match, set the radio button for 'Match Operation' to OR.
 Select the pencil icon next to Web Category to add a new Web Category

-- Also, select the pencil icon to add a new URI List object.
-For more details on creating URI List objects, refer How to create URI list objects/ groups in SonicOSX 7.0 ?
+- Then, select the pencil icon to add a new URI List object.
+For more details on creating URI List objects, refer to the KB article, " How to create URI list objects/ groups in SonicOSX 7.0 ?"

-- Give it a relevant name and you can set a lot of other security parameters, but the most important section is Content Filter for this setup.
-Navigate to the Content Filter tab and Enable the toggle button 'Enable Content Filtering'.
-Also, the Content Filter Action should be set to Confirm.
+- Give it a relevant name, you can then set several security parameters, but the most important section for this setup is Content Filter.
+Navigate to the Content Filter tab and move the toggle button to turn on 'Enable Content Filtering'.
+The Content Filter Action should be set to Confirm.

 - On the Security Policy, make sure that the Action is set to Allow and the policy is in enable state.
 Click Add.

-While visiting websites like flipkart.com or websites that belong to Shopping and Social Networking categories, the following page shows up.
-You need to click on continue to access the website or close to cancel the page.
+While visiting websites like flipkart.com or websites that belong to the Shopping and Social Networking categories, the following page shows up.
+You need to click on Continue to access the website or Close to cancel the page.